scepman/csr-request/enroll-certificate/README.md

 This script allows for the renewal of SCEPman-issued certificates using mTLS if they will expire within a threshold number of days.
 If this script were to be run regularly using Linux's Cron or Anacron utilities, it could allow for the automatic renewal of certificates on Linux devices.

+Considerations:
-NOTE: This script also does not encrypt the generated keys (this requires passphrase input)
+- This script does not encrypt the generated keys (this requires passphrase input, so has encryption has been omitted to allow for automatic renewal.)
+- If you are renewing passphrase protected certificates from certificate master, you will need to input this passphrase in order to renew them.

 Before running you must:
 - Set the following application settings on the SCEPman app service.